 Disaster recovery

-This page contains a selection of existing resources for early childhood education services, outside school hours care services and staff to support you, your colleagues, the children at your service and people in your community who have been impacted by disasters such as bushfires, floods and storms.
+This page contains a selection of existing resources for early childhood education services, outside school hours care services and staff to support you, your colleagues, the children at your service and people in your community who have been impacted by natural disasters.

-Visit our website to assist you to plan, respond and recover emergencies at your service.
+Our Emergency Planning, Management, Response and Recovery page will assist you to plan, respond and recover from emergencies at your service.

 Disaster recovery resources for you and your colleagues